ZehnderNederland/cantact-fw/README.md

 ## Contributors

+This code was forked from the open source project: https://github.com/normaldotcom/cantact-fw Contributors to this were:
 - [Ethan Zonca](https://github.com/normaldotcom) - Makefile fixes and code size optimization, updates for CANable
 - [onejope](https://github.com/onejope) - Fixes to extended ID handling
 - Phil Wise - Added dfu-util compatibility to Makefile